 3. List the benefits.

-Applicants are usually reviewing a large number of postings, so they’ll typically read them quickly.
+Applicants are usually reviewing a large number of open positions and postings , so they’ll typically read them quickly.
 You probably have only a few seconds to get their attention, so you need to highlight the position’s benefits.

 Identify the most important benefits and describe them first, including salary, retirement plans and other forms of compensation.
 If you offer options such as telecommuting and part-time schedules, you should certainly include this information in the posting.
 Job location is also an important consideration for candidates, especially if it’s in a large metropolitan area.